rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

    3. If it was `blocked(task)`, something has gone wrong.
 Fail.
    4. If it was `terminated`, the sender has destroyed its endpoint.
 Thus, no data will ever arrive.
 Return, informing the caller that the sender has closed the endpoint.

-If the task ended up going to sleep, when the scheduler wakes the task again, we know that either there is data available, or the endpoint has been shutdown.
+If the task ended up going to sleep, when the scheduler wakes the task again, we know that either there is data available, or the endpoint has been terminated.
 Upon being woken up, the task should check the status field.
 It is either `terminated` or `full`.
 If `terminated`, the receiver simply tears down the channel and informs the caller that the sender closed the endpoint.
 Otherwise, the receiver tears down the endpoint and returns the message payload to the caller.

 ## Terminate (Sender side) ##

-The sender may instead destroy its channel without shutting it down.
+The sender may instead destroy its channel sending any data.
 To do this, it swaps `terminated` into the channel's status field.
 The sender now takes the following action based on the previous state:

 * `empty` - The receiver hasn't run yet, so do nothing.
 The receiver now has cleanup responsibility.
 * `full` - This shouldn't happen.
 Fail.